I'm on the Birth Control Shot and Having Abdominal Pain. What Should I Do?

 Call your doctor's or nurse practitioner's office right away.
 The only way to know if your problem is potentially serious or not is to talk to your doctor and be examined or tested, if necessary.

 Ectopic pregnancies are rare, but they can be life threatening if left untreated.
-So you don't want to delay finding out what's going on.
-And if you learn that the pain is caused by something that's not serious, you'll be reassured.
+You don't want to delay finding out what's going on.
+Plus, if you learn that the pain is caused by something that's not serious, you'll be reassured.

 *Names have been changed to protect user privacy.